What is environmental DNA ?

 Aim

-To know the genetic diversity of dolphins of the species Sotalia fluviatilis in the Amazon basin through the analysis of environmental DNA analysis.
+To understand the genetic diversity of Tucuxi dolphins in the Amazon basin through environmental DNA analysis.

 Partners